ream/deprecated/docs/README.md

 Then run `now` and enjoy! `now` will automically run `npm run build` before `npm start`.

+Note: we recommend putting `.ream` folder in your `.gitignore` file, since the generated files are populated in `.ream/dist` folder.

 ## FAQ

 ### Here's a missing feature!